-Federal case law reporters and the Federal Practice Digest are still being updated in print; all sets can be found on the 4th floor of the Library.
+Federal case law reporters and the Federal Practice Digest are still being updated in print; all sets can be found on the 4th floor of the Law Library.
 See the map below for their location in relation to the stairwell.

-Cases are published in order, based on the date they were decided, and not by subject.
+Cases are published in chronological order based on the date they were decided, and not by subject.
 Unfortunately, however, the research projects you receive usually will be asking you to research a legal issue (i.e., a subject).
 Therefore, you need an index to the reporter system.
-This is where the "West American Digest System" and Topic and Key Number system come in handy.
-West publishes unofficial reporters as part of its National Reporter System, with a goal of including every reported case from every jurisdiction.
+This is where the West American Digest System and the Topic and Key Number system come in handy.
+West publishes unofficial reporters as part of its National Reporter System with the goal of including every reported case from every jurisdiction.
 For state cases, West publishes seven regional reporters, which each include cases from several states.
 West publishes a map that shows which states are covered in each regional reporter.
 Note that these do not always make geographic sense; for instance, Oklahoma and Kansas are listed as "Pacific" states.

-Cases are published in order, based on the date they were decided, and not by subject.
+Cases are published in chronological order based on the date they were decided and not by subject.
 However, the research projects you receive usually will be asking you to research a legal issue (i.e., a subject).
 Therefore, you need an index to the reporter system.
-The "West Key Number System" provides an indexing function for all published cases, enabling a researcher to locate cases by subject from any court in any jurisdiction.
-The System also acts as an abstract, giving researchers short summaries of the points of law discussed in the indexed opinions.
+The West Key Number System provides an indexing function for all published cases, enabling a researcher to locate cases by subject from any court in any jurisdiction.
+The system also acts as an abstracting service, providing researchers with short summaries of the points of law discussed in the indexed opinions.

 Cases are opinions written by judges that resolve disputed legal issues (as opposed to disputed factual issues).
-Researching cases is important because of the doctrine of stare decisis, or precedent.
-Under the principle of stare decisis, courts are bound to follow the rulings of law from previously decided cases in the same jurisdiction to similar cases currently before the court.
-For the legal researcher, reviewing cases from a court will help you determine how the court will rule if given a similar factual situation.
+Researching cases is important because of the doctrine of stare decisis or precedent.
+Under the principle of stare decisis, courts are bound to follow the rulings of law from previously decided cases in the same jurisdiction when facing similar cases currently before the court.
+For the legal researcher, reviewing cases from a court will help determine how the court will rule if given a similar factual situation.
 In the U.S. system, the only published cases you will find are from intermediate appellate courts and supreme courts.
 Most trial court decisions are not published.

 Cases are published in chronological order in reporters.
-There are two different categories of reporters that you need to know: official reporters, which are usually published by a governmental entity, and unofficial reporters, which are published commercially (usually by either West or Lexis).
+There are two different categories of reporters that you need to know: official reporters, which are usually published by a government entity, and unofficial reporters, which are published commercially (usually by either West or Lexis).